Rugby: Blues move back into Super Rugby Aotearoa title contention with victory over the Chiefs

 Who shone and who struggled?
 Have your say with our interactive player ratings

-After trailing 14-7 at halftime the Chiefs rallied to have the better of the second half in particular but they will be desperately disappointed not to break their now seven-game losing run which dates back pre-lockdown.
+After trailing 14-7 at halftime, the Chiefs rallied to have the better of the second half in particular but they will be desperately disappointed not to break their now seven-game losing streak which dates back pre-lockdown.

-It was ironic that desperate defence and a late penalty saw the Blues escape, as discipline was a major issue throughout this match.
-They got on the wrong side of referee Brendon Pickerill, conceding a 15-6 penalty count which culminated in replacement backline utility Harry Plummer being yellow carded in the closing stages for repeated team infringements.
+There was a sense of irony that desperate defence and a late penalty saw the Blues escape, as discipline was a major issue throughout this match.
+They got on the wrong side of Pickerill, conceding a 15-6 penalty count which culminated in replacement backline utility Harry Plummer being yellow carded in the closing stages for repeated team infringements.

 Despite strong contributions from Akira and Rieko Ioane, Ofa Tuungafasi and Finlay Christie, Leon MacDonald's men must be much better than this effort in the weeks to come if they are to challenge for the title.